beepscore/pandas_decimal/README.md

     self.assertAlmostEqual(a, 3.3, delta=0.001)

-But sometimes you may want to maintain decimal accuracy.
+## Maintaining decimal accuracy
-For example you may be adding currency amounts such as a long column of dollars and cents.
+Sometimes you may want to maintain decimal accuracy.

-## How to maintain decimal accuracy
+For example you may be adding currency amounts such as a long column of dollars and cents and want a result that is accurate to the penny.

 An "old school" workaround for currency uses integer cents.
 Modern solutions use decimal libraries such as Python decimal.Decimal or Swift Decimal or Java BigDecimal.